For Immediate Release

 LOS ANGELES –Tens of thousands of activists, community members and allies turned out on April 24 for the March for Justice for the Armenian Genocide at the Turkish Consulate in Los Angeles.
 Throngs of people were in attendance on to seek justice and demand recognition and reparations from the government of Turkey.

 As one of the featured speakers at the rally in front of the Consulate General of Turkey in Los Angeles on Tuesday, April 24, Lieutenant Governor Newsom delivered a powerful message to the state and to the Turkish Republic, stating unequivocally, “It is wrong of us as a state and as a system like the UC to invest in Turkish businesses and bonds.
 It’s time for divestment at the UC and CalPERS!
-And let me commit to you to work hard to advance that principal as well as we advance the principle of reconciliation.”
+And let me commit to you to work hard to advance that principle as well as we advance the principle of reconciliation.”